 “Candidates should prepare themselves interiorly for the future renunciation of goods and condition themselves for the service of all peoples, especially the poor.”
 Capuchin Constitutions 18:4

 Our friars in formation experience fraternal brotherhood in their earliest stages, beginning with our non-resident candidate program.
 At this stage a candidate would attend discernment weekends, participate in ministries to the poor, receive spiritual direction and visit various friaries for prayer, fraternal and ministerial experiences.
 If one feels called to our resident postulant program they make a formal application in January or February of the year they would like to apply.

 "The formation of Postulants aims primarily at completing their catechesis in the faith and includes an introduction to Liturgy, methods of prayer, Capuchin Franciscan instruction and an initial experience of apostolic work.
 It must also reinforce and promote human maturity, especially emotional maturity, and an ability to discern the signs of the times in light of the Gospel."
 Capuchin Constitutions 28:2

-In August our newly accepted postulants begin their nine-month resident postulancy program at St. Michael Friary in Brooklyn, NY.
+In August our newly accepted postulants begin their nine-month resident postulancy program at St. Conrad Friary in Milwaukee, Wisconsin.
 They live with professed Capuchin Franciscans, participate in daily Mass and daily communal prayer, and attend classes and workshops on topics such as religious life, Franciscan spirituality, and the vows.